yatharth/wolframalpha-cli/README.md

 GitHub will create a new “release” for the tag, including a zip file and a gzipped tarball of the repo.

-We’ll need the URL of the tarball.
-It’ll be something like:
+The URL of the tarball will now be:

     https://github.com/yatharth/wolframalpha-cli/archive/refs/tags/{version}.tar.gz